project-akri/akri/docs/proposals/mqtt.md

 Since MQTT bases itself over the TCP/IP stack for networking, the specifications provide _handshaking_ mechanisms which can be leveraged to discover IoT Devices that communicate with the MQTT Broker.
-Since the only mediating entity for message exchange is the MQTT Broker, all client only require the IP Address and the MQTT port as a basic form of initiation of communication.
+Since the only mediating entity for message exchange is the MQTT Broker, all clients only require the IP Address and the MQTT port of the broker as a basic form of initiation of communication.
 Default port for unsecure MQTT
 Broker is 1883 and for a secure Broker is 8883.

-The Akri Discovery Handler hence needs to have the URL Information for the MQTT Brokers and particular topics that need to be subscribed to in a configuration file.
+The Akri Discovery Handler hence needs to have the URL Information for the MQTT Brokers and particular topics that need to be subscribed to in the Akri configuration (based on understanding of OPC-UA).

 ## Akri's Custom Broker Interfacing with an MQTT Broker Server